Agriculture in Oman: Agriculture

 Oman has five distinct agricultural regions.
 Going roughly from north to south, they include the Musandam Peninsula, the Al Batinah coast, the valleys and the high plateau of the eastern region, the interior oases, and Dhofar region, along the narrow coastal strip from the border with Yemen to Ras Naws and the mountains to the north.

-In the early 1990s, interior farming areas accounted for more than one-half of the country's cultivated land.
+In the early 1990s, interior farming areas accounted for more than half of the country's cultivated land.
 Rainfall, although greater in the interior than along the coast, is insufficient for growing crops.
 Most of the water for irrigation is obtained through the falaj system, in which a vertical shaft is dug from the surface to reach water in porous rock.
 From the bottom of this shaft, a gently sloping tunnel is dug to tap the water and allow it to flow to a point on the surface at a lower level or into a cistern or underground pool from which it can be lifted by bucket or pump.

 A falaj may be many kilometers in length and require numerous additional vertical shafts to provide fresh air to the workers digging the tunnels and to permit the removal of the excavated rock and soil.
 A falaj requires tremendous expenditure of labor for maintenance as well as for construction.
 Because private maintenance efforts during the 1970s and early 1980s proved inadequate, the government initiated repair and maintenance of the falaj system to increase the quantity of water available to cultivated areas.

 The cooler climate on the high plateau of the Al Jabal al Akhdar enables the growing of apricots, grapes, peaches, and walnuts.
 The Al Batinah coastal plain accounts for about two fifths of the land area under cultivation and is the most concentrated farming area of the country.
 Annual rainfall along the coast is minimal, but moisture falling on the mountains percolates through permeable strata to the coastal strip, providing a source of underground water only about two meters below the surface.
 Diesel motors are used to pump water for irrigation from these shallow wells.

 By the mid-1980s, the water table along the Al Batinah coast had dropped to a low level, and salinity of the wells had increased, significantly reducing the water quality.
 This was caused by the combined effect of cultivating land too close to the sea and pumping more well water than was being recharged by nature, thereby permitting seawater to encroach.